Shulbrede Priory & its woods

 |Length||15km (9.3 miles), 4 hours 30 minutes.
 For the whole outing, including trains and meals, allow 8 hours.|

 |OS Maps||Explorer OL33 (was 133) or Landranger 186.
 Liphook, map reference SU 842 309, is in Hampshire, 15km south of Farnham.
 Haslemere is in Surrey.|

-This walk, one of my favourites, has plenty of relatively mild uphill and downhill sections.
+This walk has plenty of relatively mild uphill and downhill sections.
 It is almost entirely through full-grown mixed woods - mainly oak, beech and chestnut trees.
 After passing Shulbrede Priory in the middle of the woods, you come to the pub and church by the village green in Fernhurst.
 In the afternoon, you cross streams in the forest before passing through Valewood Park and up into Haslemere, a town surrounded by beautiful countryside.

 The path after lunch is usually muddy, at any time of year.

 You could shorten the walk by using the hourly Monday to Saturday bus service from Fernhurst, the halfway mark lunchtime village, back to Haslemere; the bus goes from the top of Hogs Hill Road in Fernhurst, along the A286.

 Walk 22 (Haslemere Circular) uses the same pub in Fernhurst for lunch.
 For a longer and more energetic walk, you could substitute its afternoon route, climbing Black Down on the way back to Haslemere.